-₹ 100% increase in expected future production:

-Hod Maden is an anchor asset that is expected to increase the Company's Attributable Gold Equivalent ounces to over 140,000 in 2023.

-7 Hod Maden has significant exploration upside:

-▶ Total land package is 74 square kilometers in size with the current focus being a 7.0 kilometer long north-south alteration zone.
-The majority of the exploration drilling has been within a 1.0 kilometer strike length of this alteration zone with several exploration targets identified along strike and parallel to the identified orebody.

-- Majority operator Lidya is a strong local partner with experience exploring, developing, permitting and operating projects in Turkey: - ▶ Lidya is part of a large Turkish conglomerate called Çalik Holding and is currently partnered with Alacer Gold Corp. on several projects in Turkey including the producing Çöpler mine and the development-stage Gediktepe and Kartaltepe projects. - Refer to section on non-IFRS and other measures of this MD&A.
+- Significant increase in expected future production: - Hod Maden is an anchor asset that is expected to increase the Company's Attributable Gold Equivalent ounces to over 140,000 in 2023. - 7 Hod Maden has significant exploration upside: - Total land package is 74 square kilometers in size with the current focus being a 7.0 kilometer long north-south alteration zone.
+The majority of the exploration drilling has been within a 1.0 kilometer strike length of this alteration zone with several exploration targets identified along strike and parallel to the identified orebody. - Majority operator Lidya is a strong local partner with experience exploring, developing, permitting and operating projects in Turkey: - Lidya is part of a large Turkish conglomerate called Çalik Holding and is currently involved in several projects in Turkey including a partnership with Alacer Gold Corp. on the producing Çöpler mine.